The History of Dublin Clubbing

 UFO started off as a small affair in the UCD bar in 1989 and moved to the Rock Garden in Temple Bar three years later.
 After a brief stint in Powers hotel, the brainchild of François Pittion and Mick Heaney finally moved to Columbia Mills (on Sir John Rogerson's Quay) in 1994 where it gained a religiously loyal crowd, one key to atmospheres of such electric status.
 Columbia Mills also played host to the Beat club, the early incantations of Influx boys Paul Davis and Johnny Moy, with guests such as Andy Weatherall, Darren Emerson and regular Dublin visitor David Holmes (then known as Homer).
 The Beat club was like a re-incarnation of early sides, nights put on in style with cutting edge sounds attracting devout music lovers and was a recipe for success.

 Today, Influx, the Redbox and the Kitchen are still thriving and people like D1 and Ultramack continue to push the original idea of quality music in a friendly atmosphere, by music lovers for music lovers.
 Almost ten years later now, clubs are still opening and closing and no matter how big or small, all face the constant battle against Ireland's archaic authorities.
 A major cheers to all who've fought the battle and apologies if I couldn't fit you into this space, you know who you are.

-DISCLAIMER: This was written from a personal perspective about a particular time.
+DISCLAIMER: This was written from a personal perspective about a particular time perioda.
 And it was just a wee article in a tiny zine.
 It's not a definitive list of all DJs from that time.
-If your favourite DJ was left out please re-read the very last line of the article.
+Sorry if you your favourite DJ was left out, but please note the very last line of the article.